ByteHouse Command Line Interface (CLI)

 chmod +x bytehouse-cli

-# You might want to add this binary executable to your `~/.bashrc` as alias, or `~/.zshrc`l
+# Add this binary executable to your `~/.bashrc` as alias, or `~/.zshrc`l

 echo "alias bytehouse-cli=\"$(pwd)/bytehouse-cli\"" > ~/.bashrc